FritsvanLatum/hass-systemd/README.md

 ### Raspberry Pi

-These instructions assume you're working with a Raspberry Pi, with **Raspberry PI OS** and a user `pi` for logging in.
+These instructions assume you're working on a Raspberry Pi, with **Raspberry PI OS** already installed.
 See [Raspberry Pi setup](#Raspberry%20Pi%20setup) for some tips about setting up your Raspberry Pi.

 ### Home Assistant Installation

 The installation procedure of **Home Assistant Core** as decribed in [Install Home Assistant Core](https://www.home-assistant.io/installation/linux#install-home-assistant-core) is **NOT** complete.
 Two dependencies are missing.
-Just before creating the account `homeassistant` add:
+You can add these after installing the list of dependenncies and just before creating the account `homeassistant`:

 `sudo apt-get install -y rustc`

+The rustc compiler is used to install Home Assistant's cryptography module.

 `sudo apt-get install -y libatlas-base-dev`

+This is an addon needed by the numpy module.

-At the end of the procedure, the installation command itself:
+Furthermore, at the end of the procedure, the installation command itself:

 `pip3 install homeassistant==2023.2.x`

-frequently results in an error message saying that the version cannot be found.
+frequently results in an error message saying that the (latest) version cannot (yet) be found in the pip repository.
 This is the work around:

 `pip3 install homeassistant`

 which installs the latest available version.
-The installation can last more than 10 minutes, so be patient.
+The installation can last more than 10 minutes, so be (very) patient.

 After the installation: